Yanqing-Shi/heat-haze-reduction/README.md

 Project in progress.

-Reduce the wave-like effect near edges in the image, mainly due to the distortion of light corssing through the air with vaarious temperature.
-Often happens in motorsport photography and plane spotting.
+Reduce the wave-like effect near edges in the image, mainly due to the distortion of light crossing through the air with various temperatures.
+It often happens in motorsport photography and plane spotting.

-Run the project (I run it in Visual STudio).
-Use mouse to do following operations:
+Run the project (I run it in Visual Studio).
+Use the mouse to do the following operations:

 Zoom in/out: scroll the mouse.

 Move: right button down, then move the mouse.

-Assign edge to be edited: Left button down, then move along the edge on the image.
+Assign edge to be edited: Left button down, then move along the edge of the image.

 Undo: mid button (wheel) down.